pcheng17/aoc-python/2023/README.md

   could've translated `TQJKA` to `ABCDE`, and each hand would've been trivially comparable as strings when trying to break ties between hands of the same type.

+### Day 8

+Not bad!
+Part A was super straightforward: create a dictionary of the network, and then walk it until we get to the destination.
+I was able to use some tricks I've recently learned, which was cool.
+For example, I used `translate` and `str.maketrans` from yesterday to turn my string of directions, `LRLRLLL..`, into 0s and 1s so I could directly index into my data structure for what node to move to next.
+I also realized that counting the number of iterations can be done with an `enumerate` that starts at 1, i.e., `enumerate(_, 1)`.

+I was initially being really dumb for Part B. It was a few quick modifications from Part A to run Part B, but it barely crossed my mind that the long run time for Part B meant that another approach was necessary; I just sat there and waited...
+After my friend gave me a subtle hint, I realized that maybe we should examine the periods of each path to see how often each path revisits a node that ends with Z. Luckily, the distance from `**A` to `**Z` was exactly the same as the distance from `**Z` back to `**Z` for all starting nodes `**A`, so the problem boiled down to finding the LCM of each of the periods.
+What I was worried about was if the distance from `**A` to `**Z` happened to be different from the distance from `**Z` back to `**Z`, i.e., the cycle length is different from the length it takes to enter the cycle.
+If this had been the case, then the problem would've required the Chinese Remainder Theorem, which would've been cool, but I'm also happy it didn't end up being that involved.